About the Archive

 No – all our material has historic value and much of it is fragile.
 It is kept in environmentally regulated conditions so access is restricted to use in the building.

 What are the archive opening times?

-Staff can arrange access between 9am- 5pm Monday to Friday.
+Access can be arranged 9am- 5pm Monday to Thursday.
 Please discuss with us if you need access outside these times.

 Can I bring staff and students to visit the archive?